 Some tips and tricks work for all business schools and MBA programs.
 But each school has a personality of its own.
 It has values, skills, and culture that will have a focus different from its competitors.
 This is why having an individual or customized plan of attack for each school is important.

 For London Business School, the plan of attack is more team-work oriented.
 The school has a very collaborative culture and looks for similar traits in future students.
 Here are some insider tips on cracking the London Business School admissions code.

 Needless to say, to truly know what a school endorses, your research needs to be anything you can find on the internet.
 No matter how many pages of research you read up on London Business School, the information a current student, faculty, or alumni could provide will be priceless when you look for the right skills to highlight in your essays.

-The London Business School holds information sessions in various cities and have an interactive networking meet right after the session.
-You can use this meet to reach out alumni, faculty or students present in the session to ask deeper and more personal questions about their experience and the environment at LBS.
+The London Business School holds information sessions in various cities and has an interactive networking meet right after the session.
+You can use this meet to reach out to alumni, faculty or students present in the session to ask deeper and more personal questions about their experience and the environment at LBS.